trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 To use hinting you don't need to know anything about regular expressions.
 Choosing Moodle Shortanswer notation allows you to just copy answers from shortanswer question and have hinting capabilities. '*' wildcard is supported.
-NFA engine is preferable for such questions for now.
+FA engine is preferable for such questions for now.

 ===============
 2. Installation